karliszigurs/QuickSearch/README.md

 quickSearchInstance.addItem("Cars", "Cars Family last race Piston Cup tie Strip The King Weathers Chick Hicks Lightning McQueen tiebreaker");

 // The following will return top hit of Casino Royale.
-String topName = quickSearchInstance.findTopItem("license"); // Finds Casino Royale
+String topName = quickSearchInstance.findItem("license"); // Finds Casino Royale

 /* The following will return Cars, Ice Age and Night at the Museum Cars will be the top scoring result due to 'cars' match. */